-The fully integrated Gallus HMI is the central operating station that controls conventional and digital modules.
+The fully integrated Gallus HMI is the central operating station that controls the entire machine.

 The cooling rollers of the main drying system enable printing on thin substrates.

 Optional slitter avail-able in rotary blade and/or razor blade design.

 Maximum integration for ultimate productivity

-As a highly efficient industrial production system, the Gallus Labelfire excels when it comes to short and medium runs that extend beyond the conventional 300 to 500 linear meters.
+As a highly efficient industrial production system, the Gallus Labelfire excels when it comes to short and medium runs and above.
 A single operation is all that is required from substrate to the finished roll of labels, with no need for production or machine stops for completion or further processing.